Quidge/bagelbash/docs/journal.md

 ### What I'm thinking about/todo next session:

 - Setup a prisma server container and get it linked to the mysql container.

+## 5/10

+### Accomplished

+- I was able to get the gql playground up inside a container, but it doesn't seem to be able to find the db server.
+No errors on stdout for the mysql db container. :/

+### What I'm thinking about/todo next session:

+- Do the prisma init cli and select a local docker db with mysql.
+Try that with docker-compose and see if the same issue pops up.
+I feel like I've done this before but I kinda feel out of options.
+Maybe post on Prisma Slack?